-Buttigieg takes lead, Biden lags in Democrats' first 2020 results
+Buttigieg takes lead in Iowa, Biden lags in Democrats' first 2020 results

 It was a clumsy start to voting.
 Officials blamed inconsistencies related to a new mobile app used for vote counting for the unusual delay in Iowa, the state that traditionally kicks off a U.S. presidential election campaign that culminates this year on Nov.
 3.

-The uncertainty enraged Democrats worried it would only strengthen Trump’s bid for re-election and prompted some Democratic candidates’ campaigns to question whether the results would be legitimate.
+The uncertainty enraged Democrats worried that it would only strengthen Trump’s bid for re-election and prompted some Democratic candidates’ campaigns to question whether the results would be legitimate.

-“As leader of the party I apologize deeply for this,” Iowa State Party Chairman Troy Price told reporters.
+“As leader of the party, I apologize deeply for this,” Iowa State Party Chairman Troy Price told reporters.
 “We’ve been working day and night to make sure these results are accurate.”

 Some Democrats have long complained that the largely white farm state has an outsized role in determining the party’s presidential nominee.